 - Place blanched, or unblanched, almonds into a food processor or blender.
 Blanched almonds are used for almond flour, while unblanched are used in almond meal.

-- Process the almonds until they are finely ground.
+- Pulse the almonds in short bursts until they are finely ground.
 Be sure to not over-process or the oils will release and you will end up with almond butter!
-It’s best done in short pulses or spurts to control the grinding.

 Tips to Remember: